HUZIBRO/DocuMind-AI-RAG-Powered-PDF-Question-Answering-Assistant/README.md

 ## 🚀 Features

 - 📤 **Upload PDF** – Works with any text-based PDF document.
-- **Prompt Engineering** – Instruction-tuned responses with predefined and custom formats.
+- 🧠 **Prompt Engineering – Instruction-tuned responses with predefined and custom formats.**
 - 🧩 **Chunking** – Splits documents into smaller, overlapping chunks for better context retrieval.
 - 🧠 **Embedding + Vector Store** – Uses **HuggingFace sentence transformers** + **FAISS** for fast semantic search.
 - 📑 **About the File** – Generates a concise summary of the uploaded document.